(At this time, we are not accepting applications.)

 - What impact will this project have on the community or neighborhood?

 - What is the likelihood that a Landmark Society award will enable a preservation project to move forward?

 - How visible is the project in the community?

 It is strongly preferred that a nonprofit, charitable, 501(c)(3) organization or a local unit of government be the applicant for funding requests.
 However, it is understood that in many cases funding will be utilized to further a privately funded project, utilizing The Landmark Society and another nonprofit organization as a partner in a preservation project.
 Such eligible applicants include, but are not limited to:

 - Local preservation organizations and historical societies that have expressed an interest in preservation and/or have experience in preservation projects.

 - Neighborhood Associations and community development organizations.

+At this time, we are not accepting applications.
 A committee of five (5) – seven (7) individuals knowledgeable in preservation, design and community/economic development will meet on a quarterly basis; meetings will be scheduled and chaired by the Vice President of Preservation.
 All recommendations for funding will be placed on The Landmark Society’s Executive Committee or Board’s “consent agenda” for approval.